-ICSI is when insufficient sperm are available, sperm parameters are compromised, or when previous fertilization methods have failed.
+ICSI is an effective method of fertilizing eggs in situations when insufficient sperm is available, sperm parameters are compromised, or when previous fertilization methods have failed.
 Through ICSI, even the most severe cases of male infertility – very low numbers of sperm or even no sperm in the ejaculate – can be successfully treated with IVF.
 In these cases, sperm often can be obtained from the testes or epididymis by a minor outpatient procedure.

 - Assisted hatching.